ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 >  - System for dynamically registering types
 >  - Support for single-inheritance of types
 >  - Multiple inheritance of stateless interfaces

+In addition to the above, QOM has a property system. qdev's property system is built on top of QOM's property system.

+See also:
+* KVM Forum 2014 talk by Paolo Bonzini: _"QOM exegesis and apocalypse"_ ([slides](http://www.linux-kvm.org/images/9/90/Kvmforum14-qom.pdf), [video](https://youtu.be/fnLJn7PKhyo)).

 ## VMState